small-tech/nodekit/README.md

 __Wait, what?__

-__That’s it?__
+__That’s _it?___

 __Seriously?__

 Yep, that’s the magic of the integrated JavaScript Database (JSDB) in NodeKit.

-If you don’t believe me restart the server and note that the count is still there.
+If you don’t believe me, restart the server and note that the count is still there.

-If _still_ don’t believe me (wow, what a cynic), then open the _.db/greetings.js_ table in a text editor and take a look.
+If you _still_ don’t believe me (wow, what a cynic), open the _.db/greetings.js_ table in a text editor and take a look.
 You should see something like this:

 ```js
 export const _ = { 'count': 18 };